Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 If you decide to do your install on an embedded device be sure to download the embedded version of pfSense.
 The embedded release is designed to be installed on hardware that uses compact flash for storage.
 The embedded platform has special tweaks that will greatly extend the life of the storage media.

-For a complete walk through of the installation process check out this link, setting up a pfSense router.
+For a complete walkthrough of the installation process, check out this article on setting up a pfSense router.

 There are several options for getting support for pfSense.
 Free support is available through the forums, mailing list, and also on IRC.